-To show how valuable time is to compounding, let’s look at another situation explained by Tony “If his buddy doesn’t start till he’s 28 and he invests $300 a month, he’ll have invested $140,000 by the time he retires at 65.
+This same example also shows us how valuable time is to compounding, let’s look at another situation explained by Tony “If his buddy doesn’t start till he’s 28 and he invests $300 a month, he’ll have invested $140,000 by the time he retires at 65.
 But his compounding returns will end up at almost $300,000 less than his friend”.

 The simplest way to start investing with low risk is to contribute to your employer’s 401(k) plan, a tax-advantaged retirement savings account, or other retirement savings accounts, such as a Roth IRA or traditional IRA.